Humany/humany-docs/widgets/styling-v4/inline/readme.md

 - **List notice**

-    List notices has a `humany-expanded` class whenever a list notice is expanded.
+    List notices have a `humany-expanded` class whenever the list notice is expanded.